 One piece of information that is on some IDs but not others is the expiration date.
 How do you handle this?

 There is one major exception to this rule.
-The Code of Virginia now specifically says that a driver’s license may be used for voting, regardless of when it expired.
+A Virginia driver’s license may be used for voting regardless of when it expired.

 In terms of the documents that can be accepted for voting purposes, note that a utility bill, bank statement, government check, paycheck, or other government document must not be more than 12 months old.
 Don’t forget to look for a date on these documents!